rishwaraj/FirstTest/README.md

 Using Github to merge the changes done in branch file and master file.

 This line of editting is done using notebook.

+Adding done through terminal.
+Commands required are:
+	- git add . (the dot is to indicate add  all)
+	- git commit -m "Update from desktop" (this is to commit. the -m and the "" are the messages)
+	- git push